basher8488881/DC-DFFN/README.md

 python training/exp_runner.py --parallel

 ## Citation
-If you use this code in your research, please cite the following paper:<\br>
+If you use this code in your research, please cite the following paper:

   @article{basher2023dc,
   title={DC-DFFN: Densely Connected Deep Feature Fusion Network With Sign Agnostic Learning for Implicit Shape Representation},